LinWeizheDragon/FLMR/README.md

 | 12000 | 74.21                   |
 | 14000 | 73.73                   |

-(Checkpoints with low validation losses were picked and tested)
+(Checkpoints with low validation losses were picked and tested, run on 2 A100 GPUs)

 ## Note
 The FLMR model is implemented following the documentation style of `transformers`.
 You can find detailed documentation in the modeling files.